How to Get Into Washington University School of Medicine: Requirements and Strategies

 By this point in the application cycle, your knowledge of WashU’s curriculum and resources may have faded, so review the school’s culture and your application materials prior to your arrival on campus.
 In addition, prepare some questions that you’d like answered about WashU.

-During the 2023–2024 application cycle all interviews were held virtually, and we can expect this policy to remain the same during the 2024-2025 cycle.
-Applicants will have two separate, live interviews with faculty members from the admissions committee on the same day.
+During the 2024–2025 application cycle all interviews will be held virtually.
+Applicants will have two separate, live interviews via Zoom with faculty members from the admissions committee on the same day.
 One of these interviews will be a standard open-file interview, lasting 40–60 minutes.
 The other will be shorter, 20–30 minutes, and closed-file, meaning that your interviewer will know nothing about you other than your name.

-Prior to these interviews, you will also take part in an asynchronous standardized video interview (SVI) in which you complete video and written responses to questions.
-According to WashU, the SVI should take you about 30 minutes to complete and will contain both situational and behavioral interview questions.
+Prior to these interviews, you will also take part in a Kira asynchronous standardized video interview or Kira SVI, in which you complete video and written responses to questions.
+According to WashU, the Kira SVI should take you about 30 minutes to complete and will contain both situational and behavioral interview questions.
 To prepare for the SVI, review our guides on the Multiple Mini Interview (MMI) and Casper test.

 For the more traditional interview, we’ve compiled a list of questions that typically come up in Washington University interviews.